 Come and experience the energy shift!
 The energy system in Alberta is a complex system of companies, non-governmental organizations, governments, and stakeholders.
 This unique simulation activity will allow you to experience the energy system, and the transition that is underway, from a different set of eyes...and have some fun at the same time!

 During this session, we will guide participants through the Energy Transition Game and play it together.
 You will then learn how to bring the game into your classroom and will be provided the resources to do so.
-This integrative activity allows students to see the interplay between the science of energy, and corporate and government decision making; we’ve designed it to connect to both Grade 9 Science and Social Studies curricula, although teachers have told us that they see abundant connections to other grades and other curricula as well.
+This integrative activity allows students to see the interplay between the science of energy, and corporate and government decision making; we’ve designed it to connect to both Grade 9 Social Studies and Science curricula, with the potential to be adapted to other Grade levels as well.
 The game helps students develop skills for evaluating different forms of energy production from both renewable and non-renewable sources, requiring them to consider the efficiency, effectiveness, and environmental impact of different energy sources, all while negotiating with other stakeholders and considering social and economic dimensions.

 This game is brought to you by the Alberta Council for Environmental Education, a nonprofit, non-governmental organization that works collaboratively to advance energy and environmental education in Alberta.